eamonwong/Spotify-Playlist-using-Python/README.md

 # Spotify-Playlist-using-Python
 Welcome to the Spotify Playlist using Python project!
-This Python-based initiative empowers users to seamlessly create and manage playlists on Spotify, adding a personalized touch to their music experience.
+This Python-based initiative empowers users to seamlessly create and manage playlists on Spotify, adding a personalised touch to their music experience.
 Leveraging the Spotify API from Spotify for Developers, users can dynamically add songs to their playlists, creating a curated musical journey.

 Features and Functionality
 Playlist Creation: